AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/Adaptive_Sampling/Task_Based_AS/Pixel_Distribution/README.md

 * **roiConst** - ROI constant weight for feature map (detected objects)
 * **N** - Iterations to provide to Met Hastings algorithm for number of proposal points for each new index found
 #### Outputs
-* **MH** - - The new sub-sampled output (not-interpolated)
+* **MH** - The new sub-sampled output (not-interpolated)

 ### MetHastingsInstance(img, mask, pixels, bConst, roiConst, N)
-**MetHastingsBBox** is the setup function to generate a feature map for the Metropolis Hastings algorithm for an **Instance Segmentation** adaptation.
+**MetHastingsBBox** is the setup function to generate a feature map for the Metropolis-Hastings algorithm for an **Instance Segmentation** adaptation.
 The feature map function is found within distribution utils.
 #### Inputs
 * **img** - openCV input image (depth map)
 * **mask** - A mask defined by Mask-RCNN defining areas either true of false depending if an object is detected within that pixel or not